Techtonica/curriculum/javascript/first-js-oop-project.md

                     <!-- EVENTS GET INSERTED HERE -->
             </div>
     </body>
-    <script src = "./events.js"></script>
+    <script src = "./event.js"></script>
 </html>
 ```

-- The above example is the just a part of a mini project that will help you to learn basic concept about arrays in javascript and iterating through the arrays.
-The above code will allow you to learn about displaying the array objects in the web pages.
-- Once you are done with the code, run the index.html file in your browser to check the result.
-- Keep on refreshing the browser to keep track of the changes you make everytime.

 ### Independent Practice

 - Make changes in the structure of array like adding or removing elements or objects, to understand the iteration process.
-- Go through the concept of [each](http://api.jquery.com/jquery.each/) in jQuery which will allow you to know more about ery.
+- Go through the concept of [each](http://api.jquery.com/jquery.each/) in jQuery which will allow you to know more about array.